Spice trade: Arab trade and medieval Europe

 Moluccan products were shipped to trading emporiums in India, passing through ports like Kozhikode in Kerala and through Sri Lanka.
 From there they were shipped westward across the ports of Arabia to the Near East, to Ormus in the Persian Gulf and Jeddah in the Red Sea and sometimes to East Africa, where they were used for many purposes, including burial rites.
 The Abbasids used Alexandria, Damietta, Aden and Siraf as entry ports to trade with India and China.
 Merchants arriving from India in the port city of Aden paid tribute in form of musk, camphor, ambergris and sandalwood to Ibn Ziyad, the sultan of Yemen.

 Indian spice exports find mention in the works of Ibn Khurdadhbeh (850), al-Ghafiqi (1150), Ishak bin Imaran (907) and Al Kalkashandi (14th century).
 Chinese traveler Xuanzang mentions the town of Puri where "merchants depart for distant countries."

 From there, overland routes led to the Mediterranean coasts.
 From the 8th until the 15th century, maritime republics (Republic of Venice, Republic of Pisa, Republic of Genoa, Duchy of Amalfi, Duchy of Gaeta, Republic of Ancona and Republic of Ragusa) held a monopoly on European trade with the Middle East.
 The silk and spice trade, involving spices, incense, herbs, drugs and opium, made these Mediterranean city-states extremely wealthy.
 Spices were among the most expensive and in-demand products of the Middle Ages, used in medicine as well as in the kitchen.
 They were all imported from Asia and Africa.
 Venetian and other navigators of maritime republics then distributed the goods through Europe.

-The Ottoman Empire, after the fall of Constantinople in 1453, barred Europeans from important combined land-sea routes.